dw8787878/Auto-Complete/README.md

 The purpose of this exercise is to create an input and a table component in React to display type ahead information, and object data in a tabular format.

-No state management app such as Redux was purposely not used.
+We purposely did not use state management such as Redux.

 ## Code style guide